In this Article

 - Dosing considerations for Green Tea.

-Too much green tea, such as more than five cups per day, can cause side effects because of the caffeine.
+Drinking too much green tea - more than five cups per day, for example - is POSSIBLY UNSAFE.
+It can cause side effects because of the caffeine.
 These side effects can range from mild to serious and include headache, nervousness, sleep problems, vomiting, diarrhea, irritability, irregular heartbeat, tremor, heartburn, dizziness, ringing in the ears, convulsions, and confusion.
 Green tea seems to reduce the absorption of iron from food.
+Drinking very high doses of green tea is LIKELY UNSAFE and can actually be fatal.
+The fatal dose of caffeine in green tea is estimated to be 10-14 grams (150-200 mg per kilogram).
+Serious toxicity can occur at lower doses.

 Report Problems to the Food and Drug Administration